Magdalene of Waldeck: Biography

 Magdalene died at Idstein Castle on 9 September 1599, where she stayed for the funeral of her nephew Count John Philip of Nassau-Idstein.
 (Note: John Philip of Nassau-Idstein was the eldest son of Mary of Nassau-Siegen, a younger sister of John the Middle.)
 She was buried in the Fürstengruft in the Evangelische Stadtkirche in Dillenburg on 13 September 1599.
 Bernhard Textor wrote a Leichenpredigt for Magdalene which was published in Herborn in 1600.

 John the Middle remarried at Rotenburg Castle on 27 August 1603 to Duchess Margaret of Schleswig-Holstein-Sonderburg (Haus Sandberg am Alsensund near Sonderburg, 24 February 1583 – Nassauischer Hof, Siegen, 10/20 April 1658), the youngest daughter of Duke John II the Younger of Schleswig-Holstein-Sonderburg and his first wife Duchess Elisabeth of Brunswick-Grubenhagen.

 When his father died on 8 October 1606, John the Middle succeeded his father together with his brothers William Louis, George, Ernest Casimir and John Louis.
 On 30 March 1607 the brothers divided their possessions.
 John acquired Siegen, Freudenberg, Netphen, Hilchenbach, Ferndorf and the Haingericht.

 John the Middle died aged 62 and was buried in the St. Nicholas Church in Siegen on 5/15 November 1623.
 There he had planned the construction of a dignified burial vault for the dynasty he founded.
 For this, there are remarkable notes in Latin, partly in elegiac couplets, for a projected memorial and burial place of the sovereign family, from the time around 1620, with the names of all 25 children from his two marriages, also with details of birth, marriage and death of his relatives.
 Since the project was not carried out, the burials of the members of the sovereign family between 1607 and 1658 took place in the inadequate burial vault under the choir of the mentioned parish church.
 At a time hitherto unknown, Magdalene was interred there with her husband John the Middle.
 On 29 April 1690 Magdalene and John were transferred to the Fürstengruft in Siegen.

 Idstein Castle.
 Photo: Frank Winkelmann, 2011.

 The Evangelische Stadtkirche in Dillenburg, 2014.

 The St. Nicholas Church in Siegen.
 Photo: Matthias Böhm, 2016.

 The entrance to the Fürstengruft in Siegen.
 Photo: Bob Ionescu, 2009.

 Issue

 Count Philip Louis II of Hanau-Münzenberg (1576–1612).
 Copper engraving by Dominicus Custos.
 Historisches Museum, Hanau.

 First marriage

-From the marriage of Magdalene with Philip Louis I of Hanau-Münzenberg, the following children were born:
+Magdalene was constantly pregnant during her first marriage with Philip Louis I of Hanau-Münzenberg, giving birth to four children in just four years, although only two of them survived infancy: